MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-app-page-issues.md

 The custom page is a new page type within model-driven apps.
 Custom pages bring the power of canvas apps into model-driven apps.
 Below are the known issues to be aware of.

 > [!IMPORTANT]
-> Custom pages on mobile are currently in public preview with no support for offline or device capabilities controls like barcode scanning, capturing photos from device, or attaching files.
+> Using custom pages with mobile devices is currently in public preview.
+Offline and device capability controls like barcode scanning, capturing photos from device, or attaching files isn't supported.

 ## Maker-related issues